Crane Fly

 Lifecycle

-The Crane Fly (Tipula species) is a terrestrial insect whose aquatic relevance is entirely accidental — the adult does not hatch from water but from the soil, where its larva (the leatherjacket) lives for up to 11 months feeding on plant roots.
-The adult crane fly is a poor flier, and in late summer and autumn when populations peak, numbers of adults are blown from bankside meadows and moorlands onto the water surface by the wind.
+The Crane Fly is a terrestrial insect whose aquatic relevance is entirely accidental — the adult does not hatch from water but from the soil.
+The larva (the leatherjacket) lives in soil for up to 11 months feeding on plant roots.
+The adult crane fly is a poor flier, and in late summer and autumn, numbers of adults are blown from bankside meadows onto the water surface.

 Peak months

 Few flies inspire more excitement in trout than a flailing crane fly.
-Unlike the delicate selectivity required for matching small mayflies, a large "Daddy" pattern is a confident, aggressive offering that provokes equally confident, aggressive responses.
+A large 'Daddy' pattern is a confident, aggressive offering that provokes equally confident, aggressive responses.
 Even the largest and most wary wild brown trout will cross metres of open water to take a well-presented crane fly.

 Fishing tips